Program Review Procedures and Timeline

 Program Review Annual Timeline

-- Summer: Programs may request individual consultation with Director of Academic Excellence and Assessment.
+- Summer: Programs may request individual consultation with Assistant Provost of Curriculum and Assessment or the Teaching and Learning Commons.

 - September: Program review workshop held.